kit-981/crateful/CONTRIBUTING.md

 The integration tests for `crateful` are self-contained.
 To exercise components that use [reqwest](https://docs.rs/reqwest/latest/reqwest/) and [git2](https://docs.rs/git2/latest/git2/), the integration tests start their own web server and host simulated registries.
-This test data is stored in `resources/tests` as sub-modules.

 ### Coverage